Wednesday, October 26, 2016

-Lincoln; drama, USA, 2012; D: Steven Spielberg, S: Daniel Day-Lewis, David Strathairn, Sally Field, Tommy Lee Jones, Jared Harris, James Spader, Hal Holbrook, Tim Blake Nelson, Joseph Gordon-Levitt, Jackie Earle Haley
+Lincoln; historical drama, USA, 2012; D: Steven Spielberg, S: Daniel Day-Lewis, David Strathairn, Sally Field, Tommy Lee Jones, Jared Harris, James Spader, Hal Holbrook, Tim Blake Nelson, Joseph Gordon-Levitt, Jackie Earle Haley

 In 1865, as the American civil war is looming its end, American president Abraham Lincoln is preparing for an even worse battle in the Congress, as he intends to propose the Thirteenth Amendment to end slavery for the African-Americans, which is mostly met with huge scepticism, and it is not sure if enough congressmen will vote for the bill to pass.
 Thanks to a lot of patience, lobbying, persuasion and the support of Republican Thaddeus Stevens, the bill is passed with a margin majority of two votes.
 Several months later, Lincoln is assassinated in the theatre.